 Organizations around Houston are offering free tax assistance for moderate to low-income families and individuals.
 Other opportunities are geared to everyone.
 Here is a list of some tax assistance options around Houston this tax season:

-Baker Ripley (formerly Neighborhood Centers Inc.) is sponsoring free tax preparation by IRS-certified tax preparers until April 18.
+Baker-Ripley (formerly Neighborhood Centers Inc.) is sponsoring free tax preparation by IRS-certified tax preparers until April 17.
 Families and individuals earning up to $58,000 can receive assistance on their returns.
 Free electronic filing is included, too.
-Twelve tax centers are available throughout Houston.
-Baker Ripley is a 110-year-old Houston nonprofit that provides a variety of programs and services for youth, families, and seniors.
-The organization has prepared more than 251,000 tax returns since it started this free service in 2009, saving families $200 on their return.
+Eleven tax centers are available throughout Houston.
+Find the locations and hours online.
+Baker-Ripley is a 110-year-old Houston nonprofit that provides a variety of programs and services for youth, families, and seniors.
+The organization has prepared more than 288,000 tax returns since it started this free service in 2009, saving families $200 on their return.

 AARP Foundation Tax-Aide provides free income tax preparation services for moderate to low-income families — especially those age 50 and older.
 There are more than 50 Tax-Aide locations throughout Houston and 5,000 around the country.
 Search online by zip code here.